Website Manager

 All AYSO volunteers must clear a background check and complete online training modules (Concussion Training, Safe Haven, Sudden Cardiac Arrest, Safesport).

-Coaches additionally complete an online coaching module and 10U/12U/14U Coaches complete a field training session.
+Coaches are required to complete an online coaching module and 10U/12U/14U Coaches complete a field training session to be certified.

-Referees additionally complete an online referee module and in-person training.
+Referees also complete an online referee module and in-person training to be certified.

 When is the soccer season and how long is it?

-Our regular season starts the Saturday after Labor Day and runs for 10 weeks which includes the Harry Nunn Jr. League Cup (which is a round-robin Regional tournament for Divisions 8U-14U on the last weekend of the season).
+Our regular Fall Core Program typically starts the Saturday after Labor Day and runs for 10 weeks which includes the Harry Nunn Jr. League Cup (a round-robin Regional Tournament for Divisions 8U-14U on the last weekend of the season).

-Teams that win that tournament go on to play in an Area Tournament and can then qualify for a Sectional Tournament in Spring.
+Teams that advance from the Harry Nunn Jr. League Cup may go on to play in an Area Q Invitational Tournament and may then qualify for the Sectional 10 Tournament in the Spring.

-We also sponsor All-Star post-season teams that play local tournaments from December through the Spring and can earn invitations to the Area and Sectional All-Star Tournaments.
+We also sponsor All-Star post-season teams that play local tournaments throughout the Central Coast from December into the Spring.
+All-Star Teams may advance to Area Q and Sectional All-Star Invitational Tournaments.

 How are teams formed?

-Playground Division: No teams in this division.
-Players are broken into small groups during their sessions.
+Playground Division: Teams are not formed at this level.
+Players are broken into small groups during their field play sessions.

 When/where/how often are practices held?

-6U Division: Teams practice 30 min before their games on Saturdays.
+6U Division: Teams practice 30 min before their matches on Saturdays at Santa Ynez Elementary School.
+No weekday practices.

 When/where are games held?